Milestone toward an ECRIPAC accelerator demonstrator

 where $E_{sc}$ is the space-charge electric field generated inside the plasma.
-Hence, any ion with a ratio $A/Z$ not respecting Eq.~\ref{eq:ecripac_nsc} is not entrained by the electron bunch and is shaken out from the plasma.
-Consequently, very large magnetic field gradients can be used to accelerate only the electron population, since all the ions will be shaken out from the plasma. \\ The stability of the electron bunch during the PLEIADE stage is influenced mainly by two factors: the characteristic time for the spatial divergence of the electron bunch due to Coulomb repulsion and its dampening due to relativistic effects.
-Thus, the stability condition of the electron bunch can be written as an inequality between the radial and axial forces experienced by the electrons, expliciting the PLEIADE field profile
+Any ion with the ratio $A/Z$ not respecting Eq.~\ref{eq:ecripac_nsc} is hence shaken out from the plasma.
+If $\left|\frac{\nabla B_z}{B_z}\right|> \frac{2e}{m_{a}c^2}E_{sc}$, Eq.~\ref{eq:ecripac_nsc} is never satisfied (since the lowest possible value of $A/Z$ is 1 considering protons, which corresponds to the highest possible value of the right-hand side of Eq.~\ref{eq:ecripac_nsc}).
+This allows to use ECRIPAC as an electron accelerator using very large magnetic field gradients.
+The stability of the electron bunch during the PLEIADE stage depends on both the spatial divergence of the electron bunch due to Coulomb repulsion and its dampening due to relativistic effects.
+Thus, it is possible to obtain an expression by comparing the radial and axial forces acting on the electrons